What is The Real Meaning of Christian Love?

 Christian love is to give…

+Q: What is Christian love?
 What would be the ultimate act of love? – probably laying down your life for someone.
 In the image above we see exactly this – the giving of oneself unconditionally to others, as Jesus did for us.
 But giving love without a need is meaningless.
-So God created beings that need love, and that could partake in the giving of love which is ultimately what fulfills.
+So God created beings that need love, and that could partake in the giving of love which is ultimately what fulfils.
 In this giving and receiving, we end up with broadly two types of love that most people are familiar with.

 Our Recommended Book of The Love of Christ